 We design, manufacture and service technologically sophisticated systems and products, including subsea production and processing systems, surface wellhead production systems, high pressure fluid control equipment, measurement solutions and marine loading systems for the energy industry.
 We report our results of operations in the following reporting segments: Subsea Technologies, Surface Technologies and Energy Infrastructure.
-Financial information about our business segments is incorporated herein by reference from Note 19 to our consolidated financial statements included in Part II.
-Item 8 of this Annual Report on Form 10-K.
+Financial information about our business segments is incorporated herein by reference from Note 20 to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K.

-During 2012 we acquired the remaining 55% of Schilling Robotics, LLC ("Schilling Robotics"), 100% of Pure Energy Services Ltd. ("Pure Energy") and 100% of Control Systems International, Inc. ("CSI").
+During 2012, we acquired the remaining 55% of Schilling Robotics, LLC ("Schilling Robotics"), 100% of Pure Energy Services Ltd. ("Pure Energy") and 100% of Control Systems International, Inc. ("CSI").
 Schilling Robotics is a supplier of advanced robotic intervention products, including a line of remotely operating vehicle systems ("ROV"), manipulator systems and subsea control systems and is included in our Subsea Technologies segment.
-Prior to 2012 we owned 45% of Schilling Robotics, and the acquisition of the remaining 55% is allowing us to grow in the expanding subsea environment, where demand for ROVs and the need for maintenance activities of subsea equipment is expected to increase.
+Prior to 2012 we owned 45% of Schilling Robotics.
+The acquisition of the remaining 55% has enabled us to grow in the subsea market environment, where demand for ROVs and the need for maintenance activities of subsea equipment exists.
 Additionally, we acquired Pure Energy, a provider of flowback services and wireline services.
-The acquisition of Pure Energy is complementing the existing products and services of our Surface Technologies segment and is expected to create client value by providing an integrated well site solution.
+The acquisition of Pure Energy complements the existing products and services of our Surface Technologies segment and creates client value by providing an integrated well site solution.
 Finally, we acquired CSI, a provider of automation, control and information technology to the oil and gas industry.
-Included in our Energy Infrastructure segment, CSI is enhancing our automation and controls technologies and is benefiting technologies to support our long-term strategy to expand our subsea production and processing systems.
-Additional information about our 2012 business combinations is incorporated herein by reference from Note 4 to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K.
+Included in our Energy Infrastructure segment, CSI enhances our automation and controls technologies and benefits technologies to support our long-term strategy to expand our subsea production and processing systems.